BlogDraw/BlogDraw/CONTRIBUTING.md

 thisInteger = 7;
 ```

-- Use 'underscored_lower_case' method/function names in PHP.
+- Use 'underscored_lower_case' for method/function names in PHP.

 ```php
 function this_funtion()